 6. City Palace (Approx. 4.9 km)

-The City Palace is a magnificent blend of Rajasthani and Mughal architecture.
+The City Palace Jaipur is a magnificent blend of Rajasthani and Mughal architecture.
 It houses several courtyards, gardens, and museums, reflecting the grandeur of Jaipur's royal history.
 The palace complex also includes the Chandra Mahal and Mubarak Mahal, which are partially open to the public.

 7. Jal Mahal – Water Palace (Approx. 8.5 km)